 Can I Change My GA4 Attribution Model?

-You can partially control GA4's attribution by changing your Key Events model.
+You can change GA4's attribution model for Key Events only, while User and Session scopes remain locked to their default models.
 I've tested this across multiple client accounts and here's what actually works.

 While User and Session scopes are locked into First-Click and Last-Click respectively, you can change what model your Key Events use.
 This gives you control over revenue attribution while maintaining the multi-model architecture for traffic analysis.